-As of December 1, 2016, Groveport's full time Police staff is organized into the following divisions:
+As of January 2021, the Groveport Police Department is organized into the following divisions:

-The Detective Division presently has two investigators who provide all aspects of investigations from homicides to theft and everything in between.
+The Detective Division presently has three investigators who provide all aspects of investigations from homicides to theft and everything in between.

-- “A” Company – this sergeant serves as the liaison officer to the Groveport-Madison School District and all the Security teams of the local logistics and distribution companies with in the City of Groveport
+The Patrol Lieutenant is responsible for the Patrol Division and serves as the liaison to the Groveport-Madison School District and all the Security teams of the local logistics and distribution companies with in the City of Groveport

-In addition, officers also responded to 191 accidents reports.
-Officers wrote 1187 citations and made 275 adult arrests and 95 juvenile arrests.
-The investigations unit, had 153 shared between the two detectives.
-This included multiple felony case involving sex related assault referrals from the Franklin County Children Services unit.
+In addition, officers also responded to 197 accidents reports, responded and investigated 583 criminal offense reports, and documented 1,022 non-criminal reports.
+Officers wrote 620 citations and made 114 criminal arrests.
+This included multiple felony cases involving sex related assault referrals from the Franklin County Children Services unit.

-Based on the activities of calls and the officers: “A” Day Shift had 35% of all calls; “B” Evening Shift had 54% of all calls and: “C” Night Shift had 11% of all calls.
+Based on the activities of calls and the officers: “A” Day Shift had 34% (611 Reports) of all calls; “B” Evening Shift had 52.6% (949 Reports) of all calls and: “C” Night Shift had 13.4% (242 Reports) of all calls.
 Our busiest time periods occur between 3pm to 8pm, with Friday being the busiest followed by Wednesday, Tuesday and Thursday.